2019-20 New York State Enacted Budget

-With the passage of last year’s State Budget, New York became the nation’s first accessible college program.
-This year’s Enacted Budget includes $118 million to continue this program, which has so far benefited more than 1,000 UAlbany students.
-This year the income threshold will increase to $110,000, providing even more UAlbany students access to the extraordinary value of a tuition-free SUNY education.
+This year’s Enacted Budget includes full implementation to continue this program, which has so far benefited more than 1,000 UAlbany students.
+This year the income threshold will increase to $125,000, providing even more UAlbany students access to the extraordinary value of a tuition-free SUNY education.
 Additional details can be found in the SUNY/NYS Funding section below.

 While the budget includes no specific appropriation for the interior renovation of the Schuyler Building on our Downtown Campus, the University will work closely with SUNY to determine how UAlbany’s critical maintenance funding can be most effectively used to advance the University’s priorities.
 Meanwhile, necessary exterior renovations to the Schuyler Building funded through capital appropriated previously will continue throughout the spring, summer and fall.
 Our efforts to identify a blend of funding opportunities will continue.